-- 22. Considering observations raised by the Evaluator in the MER, there are key issues that need to be addressed to ensure compliance with Special Recommendations I and II: 1) Need to expressly criminalise the indirect or unlawful provision of funding for the commission of a terrorism offence, as well as the wilful provisions of funds to individual terrorists and all offences referred in the TF Convention; 2) It is also important to incorporate specific penalties for the offence of TF, and a penalty for the legal person who participates in a terrorist organization. - 23.
+- 16. Considering observations raised by the Evaluator in the MER, all the recommended actions need to be addressed to ensure compliance with Special Recommendations I and II. - 17.
 Sint Maarten Authorities expect that with the new Penal Code, the deficiencies identified in the MER will be solved.
+Currently the Introduction Ordinance (IO) to enact the Penal Code was reviewed by the Council of Advice and is now ready to be submitted to Parliament for approval.
+It is expected that the enactment of the Penal Code by the IO will be by December 2014.
 In addition as indicated, a reform to the CPC is currently being drafted.
 Both documents are pending, therefore, compliance with these Recommendations, remains outstanding.